German opposition to EU-U.S. trade deal takes to the streets

-The protest is being organized by a coalition of unions, environmental groups, charities and opposition parties that fear the trade deal will erode democracy and European standards on food safety and the environment.
+The protest is being organised by a coalition of unions, environmental groups, charities and opposition parties that fear the trade deal will erode democracy and European standards on food safety and the environment.

 Trains and buses will take participants to the capital from all parts of Germany.